Skip to content

 NATURE

-Lhe lagoon of La Cocha or Lago Guamuez:
+The lagoon of La Cocha or Lago Guamuez:

-Discover La Cocha Lagoon, a paradise natural near Pasto.
+Discover La Cocha Lagoon, a natural contact paradise near Pasto.
 Enjoy boat rides, ecological hikes in the enchanting La Corota Island Flora Sanctuary, the smallest nature reserve in the country, and activities such as trout fishing in a lively environment.
 Stay in Swiss chalet-style cabins and taste local flavors in typical restaurants.
 Surrounded by ancestral legends, La Cocha offers a unique experience.

 La Planada Natural Reserve: